mvo5/unattended-upgrades/README.md

 ```

 All operations are be logged in /var/log/unattended-upgrades/.
 This
 includes the dpkg output as well.
+The file
+/etc/logrotate.d/unattended-upgrades controls how long logfails are
+kept and how often they are rotated.
+See the `logrotate` manpage for
+details.

 If you want mail support you need to have a mail-transport-agent (e.g
 postfix) or mailx installed.